-Since it's the most cold hardy of the leafy greens, growing kale is actually quite easy.
-For the most part, to grow kale you just need to meet some minimal soil and temperature needs and wait for plants to mature and sweeten throughout the fall and winter.
-If you've never tried growing kale before, here are a few no-nonsense tips to help you get the most from your kale crop:
+Since it’s the most cold hardy of the leafy greens, learning how to grow kale is actually quite easy.
+For the most part, to grow kale you just need to meet some minimal soil and temperature needs, and wait for plants to mature and sweeten throughout the fall and winter.
+If you’ve never tried planting kale before, here are a few no-nonsense tips to help you get the most from your kale crop:

 - Plant in full sun to part shade in well-drained soil with a pH of 6.5 to 7.5.

 - Sow kale seeds 1/2 inch deep, 3 inches apart, and in 18 to 24-inch rows.

 - Note to those in hotter climates: kale bolts quickly in heat, but, if allowed to go to seed, it can self-sow in cooler, moister climates (like the Northwest).

 - To harvest kale, remove leaves as needed and let the rest grow.
 Leaves can be harvested as soon as they are large enough to use.

 - For the best-tasting kale, enrich soil before planting and stop watering after the first frost.

 - Wait to harvest kale until the first frost or two has passed.
 This will improve the flavor of your crop.

 - To avoid tearing damage to stems, use a knife to or scissors to cut off leaves.